hashgraph/did-sdk-java/README.md

 `FileCreateTransaction` for address book file creation and `ConsensusTopicCreateTransaction` for DID and VC topic creation can be configured in a standard way as specified in Hedera Java SDK.

 ### Existing Identity Network Instantiation
-Once identity network artifacts have been created, appnets will require `HcsDidNetwork` instance to interact with identity network.
+Once identity network artifacts have been created, appnets will require `HcsIdentityNetwork` instance to interact with identity network.
 It can be initialized in multiple ways:
 - from existing address book file stored by appnet - which will not require querying Hedera File Service:
 ```java